 1- Move Your Reptile to a Safer Place

+The best way to protect your reptile from the harmful effects of paint fumes is to move it to a different room while you’re working on the painting project.
 This can be another safe room you or your family don’t use much.
 If you don’t have that option, you can use a big plastic storage bin as a temporary tank.

-Just make sure to line the bottom with a few inches of substrate, some hideaways, and decorations, and your pet will be good to go for a few hours.
+Ensure to line the bottom with a few inches of substrate, some hideaways, and decorations, and your pet will be good to go for a few hours.

 2- Properly Ventilate the Room Where You Paint